Safarveisi/kind-microservice/README.md

 python package.

 ## Experiment tracking and model registery
 Use a local Mlflow server for experiment tracking purposes and as a model registery.
-A s3 backet is used as for the artifactory location.
+A s3 back-end is used as for the artifactory location.
 The metadata of each experiment is saved in a local Sqlit db.